mdn/content/files/en-us/mozilla/add-ons/webextensions/api/components/utils/exportfunction/index.md

 - `func`
   - : `function`.
 The function to export.
 - `targetScope`
   - : `object`.
 The object to attach the function to.
-This doesn't have to be the global window object: it could be any object in the target window or an object created by the caller.
+This doesn't have to be the global window object; it could be an object in the target window or created by the caller.
 - `options` {{optional_inline}}

   - : `object`.
-Options for the function, as follows:
+Options for the function.

     - `defineAs` {{optional_inline}}
       - : `string`.
 The name of the function in `targetScope`.
 If omitted, you need to assign the return value of `exportFunction()` to an object in the target scope.
     - `allowCrossOriginArguments` {{optional_inline}}
       - : `boolean`.
 Whether to check that arguments to the exported function are [subsumed](https://firefox-source-docs.mozilla.org/dom/scriptSecurity/index.html#subsumes) by the caller.
-This allows the caller to pass objects with a different origin into the exported function, which can then use its privileged status to make cross-origin requests with them.
+This allows the caller to pass objects with a different origin into the exported function, which can then use its privileged status to make cross-origin requests with the object.
 Defaults to `false`.

 ### Return value